rrotter/admin-tools/titledb/README.txt

 ###
 Requirements -
-    Maven installed on your machine and in your path access to the web as wel
+    Maven installed on your machine and in your path access to the web for Maven dependencies
     Java installed on your machine and either in your path or with  JAVA_HOME set

 The install-titledb script is used to take one or more human readable *.tdb files in TDB1.0 syntax and generates a